 "Oww..."
 Davis painfully groaned, one hand holding his cheek as he tried to get up.
 "That hurt, you know!"

-Rio returned the greeting by bowing at a slight angle, her hands lowered and joined together in front of her body, which made Davis raise his eyebrows a bit.
-"It is a pleasure to meet you, Davis," she said with a hint of a "not really" when she spoke his name.
-"My name is Rio Kiyodera from the Eastern Nation of Nihan."
+Rio returned the greeting with a slight bow, her hands lowered and joined together in front of her body, which made Davis raise his eyebrows a bit.
+"It is a pleasure to meet you, Crane-san," she said with a hint of a "not really" when she spoke his name.
+"My name is Rio Kiyodera, from the Eastern nation of Nihan."

 "I see..."
-Rio muttered, a big vein throbbed on her forehead.
-Splurging in the Otaku culture was of no concern to her but it rubbed her off the wrong way if that was the biggest reason for anyone wanting to visit Nihan.
+Rio muttered, a big vein throbbing on her forehead.
+Splurging in the Otaku culture was of no concern to her, but it rubbed her off the wrong way if that was the biggest reason for anyone wanting to visit Nihan.

 "Hey, hey," Davis hyped himself, throwing away his uncertainty.
-"Can you introduce yourself again, but a little longer and in Nihango this time?
-I've always wanted to hear from a real-life Nihanese!"
+"Can you introduce yourself again, but a little longer and in Nihanese this time?
+I've always wanted to hear from a native!"

-Rio rotated her left eye clockwise out of sheer reluctance.
+Rio’s left eye went clockwise out of sheer reluctance.
 While she had no obligation to fulfill Davis' request, she figured this would also allow her to have a little fun while doing so.